What Is a Good APR for a Credit Card?

 If you’ve ever shopped for a credit card, you're probably aware that some credit card companies offer APR ranges, for example, 14% to 22%.
 In that case, the exact credit card rates you’ll be able to qualify for will be determined by your specific creditworthiness.

 A good annual percentage rate on a credit card should fall below the current average rate.
-According to the Federal Reserve’s report on Terms of Credit at Commercial Banks and Finance Companies, the average interest rate for purchases on US credit cards has fluctuated between 14% and 15% APR since 2018.
-In Q4 of 2020, the average APR was 14.65.
+According to the Federal Reserve’s report on Terms of Credit at Commercial Banks and Finance Companies, the average interest rate for purchases on US credit cards has risen sharply in recent years, going from 14.51% by the end of 2021, to 21.76% by the end of Q3 2024.

 Moreover, issuers of reward and store credit cards also tend to charge higher rates to cover the cost of offering certain perks and paying out bonuses.
 On the other hand, balance transfer cards may lack some of the bells and whistles you’d get with premium cards, but they typically offer significantly lower rates.